osayieseosa/Jwtauthentication/README.md

 # Authentication

-This folder contains the necessary components and logic for jwt authentication in the application.
-It includes a login form, a registration form, and a password reset form.
+This project contains the necessary components and logic for my login and registration form it contains custom validation, password reset, email verification and jwt authorization

 ## Components